sbailey/inspector/README.md

 ![Inspector Screenshot](screenshot.png)

-## What is doesn't do (yet)
+## What it doesn't do (yet)

 Any of these could be added later but don't yet exist.
-Any volunteers?
+If you really want a feature, please consider contributing it.

 * Show individual exposures (multiple exposures are coadded prior to display)
 * Show errors and masks